anilkumar1392/EssentialApp/Adding a new feature/Lecture 1/Challenge Assets/Challenge.md

  So depending on timezone this test may fail, depending on locale thos test may fail.

  Solution: Don't create it instead provide hardcoded value.

+## By now we have duplicated loader and mapper and then we have changed it to map image comment.

+## what if we want to use Feed Api and Image Comment api in isolation?
+what if they cahneg for different reasons?

+Then ideally you should separate them in different modules.

+Their is nothing wrong in duplicating the protocol, Because it's the inerface a client needs. for eg. Image comment api is using a get method to get the commetns but it may need to post the api but Feed api moudle does not need Post inerface.

+So if they sahre the same client you would make change in api client and you would effect the api that does not need new method.

+So by breaking them in different protocol even by the same name in different module you are respecting interface Segregation principle.

+Where the client do not depend on the method they do not need.

+## The infrastructure depeds on our API module.
+This is dependcy inversion principle.

+URLSessionHTTPClient depends on HTTPClient.

+## Dont depend on implementations depend on abstraction.

+## Duplicate interface and shared implementaiton is caio prefered.
+ref: 'solution_to_sharing'

+## another_solution.
+Ref: another_solution
+What if I dont want to duplicate the client I want to sahre the client (Protocol)

+Shared Api infra Module.

+Problem: Now they share the same client but Feed Api module does not depend on Comment api module and vise verca.
+They depend on shared infrastrucutre module.

+The problem is now those api module depend on Infrastrucutre details (HTTPClient protocol).
+Like the framework here.

+We could not move this FeedApi module without dragging this shared api infra module with it.